mmolinac/mmolinac.github.io/_posts/2023-07-31-macbook-2008-nvidia-and-linux.md

 In the past, there were maintained proprietary Linux drivers provided by Nvidia.
 For this particular laptop and card, NVidia GeForce 9400M, you can find them [here](https://www.nvidia.com/download/driverResults.aspx/156163/en-us/).

-However, as you can notice by complains like [this one](https://askubuntu.com/questions/1453326/22-04-1-and-nvidia-legacy-driver-vs-nouveau), you won't go too far if you want your system updated.
+However, as you can notice by complains like [this](https://askubuntu.com/questions/1453326/22-04-1-and-nvidia-legacy-driver-vs-nouveau) or [this one](https://bbs.archlinux.org/viewtopic.php?id=279064), you won't go too far if you want your system updated.
 That happened to me and it is the main reason I had to stop using them.

 The other path (and solution for me!) is to move to the [Nouveau](https://nouveau.freedesktop.org/) drivers.
 However, once you do that, you can find messages like this: